EclipsingLines/eclipsinglines.github.io/_posts/2025-03-19-Synth-Release.md

    - Created a formant engine for voice synthesis.

 3. **Modulation System**:
-   - Added modulation options for the most important parameters
+   - Added modulation options for the most important parameters.

 4. **User Interface Components**:
    - Integrated custom UI components in Godot that allow users to interact with the synthesizer easily.